-Sourdough crackers are a fantastic way to use up a lot of sourdough discard in one recipe.
+Sourdough crackers are a fantastic way to use up a lot of sourdough discard in one recipe, or excess sourdough starter left over from baking sourdough bread.

-A lot of cracker recipes use 200g of starter or more – which is great for ensuring your starter discard doesn’t go to waste.
+Many of these sourdough cracker recipes use 200g of starter or more - which is great for ensuring your starter discard doesn't go to waste.
+And we know that reducing food waste is so important in the world we currently live in.

 When making sourdough crackers, there are a few things that you can do to ensure that you get the best possible crackers.